joelbutcher/socialstream/README.md

 If you are unfamiliar with Laravel Socialite, it is strongly advised that you take a look at the [official documentation](https://laravel.com/docs/socialite).

-> :warning: Socialstream, like Jetstream, should only be installed on NEW applications, installing Socialstream into an existing application will break your applications functionality.
-It is strongly advised against installing this package within an existing applications.
+> :warning: Socialstream, like Jetstream, should only be installed on NEW applications, installing Socialstream into an existing application is unsupported and may lead to undesirable functionality and problems.
+To install into a new Laravel application, please `composer require` this package **immediately** after running `laravel new MyApp` or `composer create-project laravel/laravel MyApp`.

 ## Official Documentation